saya1a/Documentation/Docker/README.md

 Overlay Network:

-The overlay network is used for multi-host networking and is especially useful for Docker Swarm or Kubernetes environments.
-It allows containers running on different Docker hosts to communicate securely.
-This network type creates a distributed network across multiple Docker daemons.
+The overlay network facilitates netwotking between containers across multiple hosts . if you have multiple hosts in a dokcer-swarm cluster this overlay faclitates networking between these containers, I mean multiple hosts and different containers.

 MacVLAN Network: